01 of 02

-Describing late winter in Paris, the American novelist and one-time resident Ernest Hemingway wrote:
+Describing the late winter season in Paris, the American novelist and one-time city resident Ernest Hemingway wrote:

 When we came back to Paris it was clear and cold and lovely.
 The city had accommodated itself to winter (...) there were braziers outside of many of the good cafes so that you could keep warm on the terraces (...) on the streets the winter light was beautiful.
 Now you were accustomed to see the bare trees against the sky and you walked on the fresh-washed gravel paths through the Luxembourg gardens in the clear sharp wind.

-Recovering from their holiday excess, Parisians flood the streets and... well-heated terraces to reunite with friends-- and, of course, to hit the winter soldes (sales), a Parisian ritual that borders on religious.
-For shopping aficionados, January is definitely a great time to be in the city of light.
+Recovering from their holiday excesses, Parisians flood the streets and well-heated terraces to reunite with friends-- and, of course, to hit the winter soldes (sales), a French ritual that borders on cultish.
+For shopping addicts, January is definitely a great time to be in the city of light.

-Since this is low season in Paris, you should be able to get a good deal on flights in January, especially if you reserve one to two months ahead of your trip.
+Since this is low season in Paris, you should be able to get a good deal on flights in January, especially if you reserve tickets and packages at least two or three months ahead of your trip.

-Finally, January is a great time to spend time in the warmth and charm of Paris' many cafes, so be sure to pack plenty of books and magazines for your trip.
-For those interested in Paris intellectual history, cafe-hopping in the city's historical Latin Quarter or in Saint-Germain-des-Prés would be a great way to spend part of a day.
+January is also a great time to spend time in the warmth and charm of Paris' many charming cafes, so be sure to pack plenty of books and magazines for your trip.

 Outdoor activities aren't out of the question either: from ice skating in the open air to day trips just outside the city (a wintery and contemplative walk in Versailles' garden can, for example, be lovely in January)